layoutBox/FlexLayout/README.md

 ### Accessing flex items UIView <a name="accessing_flexbox_view"></a>
 It is possible to access the flex items's UIView using `flex.view`.
-This is particularly usefull when using `Flex.define()` method.
+This is particularly usefull when using `flex.define()` method.

 ###### Example:
 This example creates a flexbox container and sets its background color and add rounded corners.